nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ## **Appendix: Effort**
 **<u>Difficulty: Medium to Hard</u>**

-We felt that our project overall is not extremely difficult to implement but requires a fair amount of understanding of the code base.
-Many commands created and classes implemented were predominantly based off of AB3 and enhanced to a great extent; others were freshly added in to be in tune with our product.
-Hence despite having different features from AB3, the overall project is still doable.
+Our project requires a fair amount of understanding of the code base.
+Although some commands implemented were based off of AB3, we introduced the interaction between `Position` and `Applicant`.
+The rule that the position each applicant applies to must exist in MrTechRecruiter cannot be violated after any commands, and it is not easy to ensure that.
+In addition to the great enhancement based on original features, some commands were freshly added in to be in tune with our product, which requires understanding of JavaFX and careful design.
+Therefore, we rate the difficulty level of our project as Medium to Hard.

 **<u>Challenges faced:</u>** Implementing multiple entity types, improving existing CRUD features.